Dhulikhel

-Dhulikhel is a municipality in Kavrepalanchok District of Nepal.
-Two major highways, the B.P.
-Highway and the Araniko Highway pass through Dhulikhel.
+Dhulikhel (Nepali: धुलिखेल), also known as Dhaukhya (Nepal Bhasa: धौख्यः), is a municipality in Kavrepalanchok District of Nepal.
+It is the district headquarters, from where two major highways, the B.P.
+Highway and the Araniko Highway passes through.
 Araniko Highway connects Kathmandu, Nepal's capital city with Tibet's border town of Kodari.
 Dhulikhel is located at the Eastern rim of Kathmandu Valley, south of the Himalayas at 1550m above sea level and is situated 30 km southeast of Kathmandu and 74 km southwest of Kodari.
-The Majority of people in Dhulikhel are Newars, and Brahmin, Chhettri, Tamang and Dalit are also living in outer area of the town.
-Drinking water in Dhulikhel is some of the best water in Nepal.
-It was made with the help of the German NGO German Technical Cooperation.
+The majority of people in Dhulikhel are Newars, and Brahmin, Chhettri, Tamang and Dalit are also living in outer area of the town.

 Geography

 Located 30 km to the east of Kathmandu valley, Dhulikhel Municipality was established on 2043/11/05 constituting 9 wards.
 At present, with the expansion of area, the municipality consists of 12 wards covering a total of 54.62 km^{2}.

 Dhulikhel Municipality receives an annual rainfall of 1500mm.
 The average temperature of 20 C makes it a treat for tourists especially in the summer season.

 As per the figures of Central Bureau of Statistics Total population of Dhulikhel Municipality is 33,981 with 16,675 male and 17306 female.
 The population density is 582 per km^{2}. with an average growth rate of 0.65.
 There are 7039 Households with average size of 4.5.

 Dhulikhel Municipality boasts as a major touristic destination with attractions that range from natural scenario to cultural and historical elements.
 One can view the Himalayan range at an 180^{o} panoramic view of mountains including Mt.
 Annapurna, Mt.
 Ganesh Himal, Mt.
 Langtang, Mt.
 Phuribichyachu, Mt.
 Gaurishankar, Mt.
 Lhotse among others.
 Other natural attractions include locations like Tundikhel plus cultural and religious sites like Bhagawati, Kalidevi, Gita Mandir, Gaukhureshwor.